 - Login authentication. - Displaying the status of system processes.
 This means that the command line interface can show you which processes of the OPCON are currently active.
-The OPCON processes are the functions of OPCON, for example, Config. which is the configuration process, and GWCON, which is the most frequently used monitoring process.
-The command talk 6 brings up the configuration process and the command talk 5 brings up the GWCON monitoring process.
+The OPCON processes are the functions of OPCON, for example, Config, which is the configuration process, and GWCON, which is the most frequently used monitoring process.
+The command talk 6 brings up the configuration process.